hpcaitech/ColossalAI/examples/language/gpt/titans/README.md

 You can download the preprocessed sample dataset for this demo via our [Google Drive sharing link](https://drive.google.com/file/d/1QKI6k-e2gJ7XgS8yIpgPPiMmwiBP_BPE/view?usp=sharing).

-You can also avoid dataset preparation by using `--use_dummy_data` during running.
+You can also avoid dataset preparation by using `--use_dummy_dataset` during running.

 ## Run this Demo